-The nine sides of the structure embodies clans, families and community.
-It’s appearance represents Ojibway beliefs that all that is circular is good.
-Inside you will find a sculpture of the sacred eagle, a vision of an elder in the community.
-It is said that the vision came to the elder in a message from the creator.
-Four cedar poles in the center of the Round House signify four directions.
-While a round earthen floor allow dancers to touch Mother Earth.
+The nine sides of the structure symbolize clans, families, and community.
+The circular structure represents the Ojibway belief that all that is circular is good.
+Inside you will find a carving of a sacred eagle, the vision of an Elder in the community.
+It is said that the vision came to the Elder in a message from the Creator.
+Four cedar poles in the centre of the Roundhouse signify the four directions, while the round earthen floor allows you and all who enter here to touch Mother Earth.